jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 npm is both a JavaScript package manager and the de facto registry for JavaScript software.
 You can [sign up for an account on the npmjs.com site](https://www.npmjs.com/signup) or create an account from the command line by running `npm adduser` and entering values when prompted.
 Create an account now if you do not already have one.
 If you already have an account, login by running `npm login` and answering the prompts.

 Next, open the project `package.json` file in your text editor.
 Prefix the `name` field value with `@your-npm-username>/` so that the entire field reads `"name": "@your-npm-username/xkcd-extension"` where you've replaced the string `your-npm-username` with your real username.
-Consider adding the homepage, repository, license, and [other supported package.json](https://docs.npmjs.com/files/package.json) fields while you have the file open.
+Review the homepage, repository, license, and [other supported package.json](https://docs.npmjs.com/files/package.json) fields while you have the file open.
 Then open the `README.md` file and adjust the command in the *Installation* section so that it includes the full, username-prefixed package name you just included in the `package.json` file.
 For example:

 ```bash
 jupyter labextension install @your-npm-username/xkcd-extension